akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p> "You must have found <span class="place-name-stuttgart"><a href="https://en.wikipedia.org/wiki/Stuttgart" target="_blank">Stuttgart</a></span>
  congenial, to judge from the length of time you have been away.
 Your father has been telling me a little about it, and I hoped to hear more from you.”</p>

  <p>“Oh! that must be another time.
 See, the curtain is about to rise, and here come trooping in the Abans.
-You know we arrived only this afternoon by the Dover train, and met the Abans at the hotel; and as they were coming to see Hamlet, my father thought it would be nice for us to come with them.” </p>
+You know we arrived only this afternoon by the <span class="place-name-dover"><a href="https://en.wikipedia.org/wiki/Dover" target="_blank">Dover</a></span>
+ train, and met the Abans at the hotel; and as they were coming to see Hamlet, my father thought it would be nice for us to come with them.” </p>

 <p>“Now, that reminds me, by a stroke of ill-luck, I arrived at your hotel the day you left for the Continent half an hour too late, to find the bird had flown.”
 Mansa felt a little confused; and just then the curtain rose. </p>